mvivirito/vdm1-advanced-data-management/README.md

 ```

-As we can see the provided dataset includes customer information, film information, store information, etc. below is an ERD diagram with more detailed information.
+As we can see the provided dataset includes customer information, film information, store information, etc. below is an ERD diagram with more detailed information which can be generated automatically from PgAdmin4.

 # ERD Diagram